iterative/dvc.org/content/blog/2021-03-15-March-21-dvc-heartbeat.md

 ![ScienceMindBlown](https://media.giphy.com/media/xT0xeJpnrWC4XWblEk/giphy.gif)

+## Tweet Love ❤️

+From a Portuguese speaking community member in Finland...

+> "The @DVCorg surely it is among the best tools of the ecosystem of the last 3
+> years.
+It won't be long before DVC is as common as Scikit-Learn in ML / DS
+> projects with high maturity. 👏🏼👏🏼👏🏼"

-You're all caught up!
+We think so too! 🙌🏼 You're all caught up!
 See you at the next Community Gems 💎!

 ---